This Accounting course has over 1,200 students and was substantially updated in June 2017.

-This course will cover the three main areas of finance & accounting : This is an ideal course for people working, or wanting to work in a Finance department.
+This course will cover the three main areas of finance & accounting :

 1) The Income Statement / Profit & Loss Statement and what to look out for in business meetings